-E. quadrangulata: grower information
+E. quadrangulata: information for growers

 Eucalyptus quadrangulata (White-topped box) is a very fast early grower which produces Class 2 durable timber.
 It is suited to fertile, moist sites.
 NZDFI is currently testing its potential as a component of laminated veneer lumber (LVL).